Buoyant Swiss blue-chips help Europe stocks extend rally

 “Resilient trading volumes are also a positive sign, with more and more retail investors getting in.
 The overall picture eclipses the fact that charts might show ‘overbought’ conditions in the short term.”

-The Euro STOXX 50, which has surged 5.7 percent in the past three weeks - boosted by the European Central Bank’s fresh measures to support the region’s economic recovery - slipped into “overbought” territory on Tuesday.
+The benchmark index, which has surged 5.4 percent in the past three weeks - boosted by the European Central Bank’s fresh measures to support the region’s economic recovery - slipped into “overbought” territory on Tuesday.

-Profit-taking was seen in Madrid, with the IBEX falling 0.1 percent.
-But despite Tuesday’s dip, the Spanish benchmark remains up about 12 percent in 2014, well ahead of UK’s FTSE 100 up about 1.6 percent over the same period, and Germany’s DAX, up 4.8 percent.
+Profit-taking was seen in Madrid, with the IBEX losing 0.5 percent.
+But despite Tuesday’s dip, the Spanish benchmark remains up 12 percent in 2014, well ahead of UK’s FTSE 100 up 1.6 percent over the same period, and Germany’s DAX, up 4.8 percent.

 Barclays France director Franklin Pichard said the backdrop of support from the ECB - which cut rates last week - and a pick-up in corporate merger and acquisition (M&A) activity would ensure that the rally should continue.

 “Investors’ appetite for stocks is still very strong, and the latest measures from the ECB is fuelling the rally started two years ago.
-We still have to see the economic impact from these measures, but meanwhile M&A activity should help keep the market rally alive,” Pichard said.
+We still have to see the economic impact from these measures, but meanwhile M&A activity should help keep the market rally alive,” said Pichard.

-Shares in Italian lender Banca Monte dei Paschi di Siena closed up 19.9 percent on the second day of a 5 billion euro ($6.8 billion) share sale.
-The shares had failed to trade throughout the session until the close but they had been indicated higher.
+Gemalto rose 2.2 percent, making it one of the best-performing stocks on the FTSEurofirst 300, after the company won a deal with China Telecom.

 Europe bourses in 2014: link.reuters.com/pap87v